-A key role for the participant will be to collaborate with WWETAC and RMRS team members to generate products geared towards manager needs, who range from governmental to non-governmental institutions and include (among others) federal and state natural resource management agencies; Tribes; industrial and non-industrial private landowners; and national and international policymakers addressing natural resources.
+The participant will collaborate with WWETAC and RMRS team members to generate products geared towards manager needs, who range from governmental to non-governmental institutions and include (among others) federal and state natural resource management agencies; Tribes; industrial and non-industrial private landowners; and national and international policymakers addressing natural resources.
 The Fellow will present concepts and research results to diverse groups, such as scientists, federal and state agency managers, tribal representatives, universities, and non-governmental organizations.
 This fellowship will play a critical role in bridging the gap between science and land management by facilitating development of accessible climate change vulnerability reports and analysis in order to develop tools and information that aid assessment of resources and implementation of adaptation planning.
 These activities will help promote the use of the best available science in natural resource management in the western U.S.